scionproto/scion/doc/cryptography/drkey.rst

       bytes key = 3;
     }

-    message HostHostRequest{
+    // HostHostRequest is used to request a Host-Host (level 3) key for a given epoch and protocol. message HostHostRequest{
       // Point in time where requested key is valid.
       Timestamp val_time = 1;